Skip to content

 Instructions

-3. Strain the cocktail into a large, pre-chilled champagne flute.
+3. Strain into a chilled champagne flute.

-5. Garnish with a fresh blood orange slice before serving.
+5. Garnish with a blood orange slice.

 Looking for more cocktail inspiration?
 Explore our complete collection of recipes and discover your next favorite drink.
 Have a question?
 Contact us for assistance, or visit El Guapo’s homepage to explore everything we offer.